wbazant/marker_alignments/README.md

 I was inspired by how MetaPhlAn calculates taxon CPMs from marker CPMs, although they have more options and I just ported the simple one.
 I copied the package setup from EukDetect, and developed the package mostly in the context of alignments to the EukDetect reference.
 An idea for what outputs might be useful to users comes jointly from these three tools.

+For inspiration of what read properties are worth filtering on and how to do it, some credit goes to [TALON's `transcript_utils` file](https://github.com/mortazavilab/TALON/blob/master/src/talon/transcript_utils.py).